microsoft/SQLCallStackResolver/README.md

 # Installation
 Please refer to the [Releases](../../releases) section for a ready-to-run set of binaries.
 Release 2.0 is self-contained, XCOPY / UnZip and run - no external installation required other than .NET Framework 4.7.2 or above.
 We now include the [msdia140.dll](https://blogs.msdn.microsoft.com/calvin_hsia/2016/07/30/whats-in-a-pdb-file-use-the-debug-interface-access-sdk/) and [XELite](https://www.nuget.org/packages/Microsoft.SqlServer.XEvent.XELite/) as part of the ZIP file with the rest of the binaries.
 Note that SQLCallStackResolver 2.0 is released as purely for 64-bit the Intel/AMD family (x64) Windows OS.
 Windows 10 or Windows Server 2016 are the minimum required OS versions.
 SQLCallStackResolver uses registration-free COM activation of msdia140.dll, so no additional configuration is needed.

 Redistributable components used, and their associated terms of use are documented in the [Building](#building) section.
+Third-party component usage is documented within [ThirdParty.txt](Engine/ThirdParty.txt).

 # Usage
 The tool comes with a pre-populated example in the textboxes, just follow that example with your real-world stack(s).
 The textbox on the left accepts the following types of input: